msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_4_data-connectivity.md

 (`android.hardware.bluetooth` and `android.hardware.bluetooth_le`
 respectively) and implement the platform APIs.
-*    SHOULD implement relevant Bluetooth profiles such as A2DP, AVCP, OBEX, etc. as appropriate for the device.
+*    SHOULD implement relevant Bluetooth profiles such as A2DP, AVRCP, OBEX, HFP, etc. as appropriate for the device.

 If device implementations include support for Bluetooth Low Energy, they: